-UNC Charlotte's Office of Continuing Education offers support for Professional Engineering Licensure and we encourage you to visit their website to learn more!
+UNC Charlotte's Office of Continuing Education offers additional information for Professional Engineering Licensure prep courses and we encourage you to visit their website to learn more!

 Visit the NCEES website to create an account, register for the FE or FS Exam, order exam prep materials and obtain the online reference guide.
 Ensure you stay up-to-date on the FE and PE Exams and Rules by visiting the NCEES and NC Board's websites often.